emirhanboge/ML-PaperImplementations/README.md

-# CV-Paper-Implementations
+# ML-PaperImplementations

-Welcome to the CV-Paper-Implementations repository!
-This is a collection of computer vision paper implementations, intended as a resource for researchers, students, and enthusiasts in the field.
+Welcome to the ML-PaperImplementations repository!
+This is a collection of machine learning paper implementations, intended as a resource for researchers, students, and enthusiasts in the field.

 ## Description